Šarruma: Hittite reception

 Hittite texts indicate that Šarruma was at some point introduced to the Hittite pantheon, presumably from the Hurrian traditions of Kizzuwatna.
 He was worshiped in Hattusa, Šapinuwa, Uda, Urikina and Laiuna.

 Šuppiluliuma I appointed his son Telipinu as the high priest of Šarruma and stationed him in Aleppo.
 In the same city his successor Talmi-Šarruma built a temple dedicated to the dyad Ḫepat-Šarruma (^{DEUS}ḫa-pa-SARMA), though this god is otherwise unattested in sources from it.
 Piotr Taracha notes he was not a deity indigenous to the local pantheon, and Marie-Claude Trémouille attributes his introduction to the local pantheon to Hittite influence.
 Daniel Schwemer suggests that this might have occurred during the life of Telipinu, who served as a priest in Kizzuwatna at first and might have introduced local theological conceptions to Aleppo after relocating there.
 Alfonso Archi points out that the inscription might be the oldest example of a hieroglyphic Luwian text chiseled in stone, and suggests its target audience were primarily Luwians, even though Aleppo's elite was culturally hurrianized and the local inhabitants spoke a vernacular West Semitic dialect.
 Attestations of Šarruma from Emar are also presumed to reflect Hittite influence.
 They are limited to personal names.

-Šarruma (third figure from the right) on a leopard, depicted alongside his family on the procession relief from Yazilikaya.
+Šarruma (third figure from the right) on a leopard, depicted alongside his family on the procession relief from Yazılıkaya.

 The king best known under the throne name Tudhaliya III was originally named Tašmi-Šarruma.
 Queen Puduḫepa reportedly saw Šarruma in a dream in which he required her to create a dozen sanctuaries for him.
 Tudhaliya IV considered him his personal protective deity.
-In Yazilikaya, in addition to a depiction of Šarruma in the procession of deities (figure 44, standing on a leopard behind his mother, in front of his two sisters), a separate relief shows him embracing Tudhaliya IV.
+In Yazılıkaya, in addition to a depiction of Šarruma in the procession of deities (figure 44, standing on a leopard behind his mother, in front of his two sisters), a separate relief shows him embracing Tudhaliya IV.
 It is possible that chamber B, where it is located, served as the burial place of said king, with the presence of Šarruma reflecting the belief that protective deities of specific individuals still fulfilled that role after their death with regards to their tombs.